onursarikaya/sketch-framer-3/README.md

     $ bundle exec guard -i

-This will watch the repo folder, and compile, install the plugin, and run it everytime a .js file on the 'src' folder is updated.
+This will watch the repo folder, compile and install the plugin everytime a .js file on the 'src' folder is updated.
 It'll also announce the fact with a nice voice message.
-It's a good idea to have a sample document open in Sketch for testing, otherwise the plugin will give out an error.

 When you're done, just hit `Ctrl + C` on the Terminal window to stop guard.